am0wa/tsjam-typed-scss-modules/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## Alternatives

+This package derived from [typed-css-modules-sass](https://www.npmjs.com/package/typed-scss-modules) which seems no longer maintained.

 This package was heavily influenced on [typed-css-modules](https://github.com/Quramy/typed-css-modules) which generates TypeScript definitions (`.d.ts`) files for CSS Modules that are written in CSS (`.css`).